yuramol/softbee.io/content/work/gapnurse-case.md

 languages: JS
 time: 124
 preview:
-  title: They really help hospitals to stay productive and helpful
+  title: Unique HRMS for Clinics and Hospitals
   text: >
     With GapNurse medical facilities know they’re covered during critical times, especially while coping with COVID-19.
 At the same time it won't break your